 Opioids have been the mainstay of pain treatment for a number of years and there is well documented evidence of their effectiveness.
 Oral morphine sulfate is the standard for comparison for all other opioid agents currently available.
-There are several long-acting opioid agents available which are Food and Drug Administration (FDA)-approved for the treatment of moderate to severe pain in patients requiring around-the-clock analgesia.3 Methadone is the only long-acting opioid to also be FDA-approved for the treatment of opioid addiction (maintenance or detoxification treatment).^{19,23-25}
+Starting in March 2014, all long-acting opioid labels were updated with an indication change.
+Long-acting opioids are now indicated for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+18 Methadone is the only long-acting opioid to also be FDA-approved for the treatment of opioid addiction (maintenance or detoxification treatment).
+5-9

-The current formulations of OxyContin[®] (oxycodone extended-release), Opana[®] ER (oxymorphone extended-release), and Embeda[®] (morphine sulfate/naltrexone) were developed to deter abuse; however, there is no well-documented clinical evidence to demonstrate these formulations prevent abuse.^{8,9,12-15}
+The current formulations of OxyContin® (oxycodone extended-release), Opana® ER (oxymorphone extended-release), and Embeda® (morphine sulfate/naltrexone) were developed to deter abuse; however, there is no well-documented clinical evidence to demonstrate these formulations prevent abuse.
+13,14,16

-All of the long-acting opioids are classified as Schedule II controlled substances by the FDA, with the exception of buprenorphine transdermal systems which is a Schedule III controlled substance.
-On July 9, 2012, the FDA approved a Risk Evaluation and Mitigation Strategy for all long-acting opioids which includes the availability of training regarding proper prescribing practices by manufacturers, as well as the distribution of educational materials on the safe use of these agents.6
+All of the long-acting opioids are classified as Schedule II controlled substances by the FDA, with the exception of buprenorphine transdermal systems which is a Schedule III controlled substance.1-17 On July 9, 2012, the FDA approved a Risk Evaluation and Mitigation Strategy for all long-acting opioids which includes the availability of training regarding proper prescribing practices by manufacturers, as well as the distribution of educational materials on the safe use of these agents.22

-In general, all of the long-acting opioids are similar in terms of associated effectiveness, adverse events, warnings, and contraindications.4 Head-to-head trials demonstrate similar efficacy among the agents in the class, and current clinical guidelines do not state a preference for the use of one long-acting opioid over another for the use in moderate to severe pain.^{7,78-89} Main differences among the individual agents and formulations are due to dosing requirements and generic availability.4 Several generic long-acting opioids exist, including fentanyl transdermal systems; methadone tablets, solution, and concentrate; morphine sulfate extended-release tablets, and oxycodone extended-release tablets.
+In general, all of the long-acting opioids are similar in terms of associated effectiveness, adverse events, warnings, and contraindications.
+1-17 Head-to-head trials demonstrate similar efficacy among the agents in the class, and current clinical guidelines do not state a preference for the use of one long-acting opioid over another for the use in moderate to severe pain.
+75-86 Main differences among the individual agents and formulations are due to dosing requirements and generic availability.
+Several generic long-acting opioids exist, including fentanyl transdermal systems; hydromorphone extended release tablets; methadone extended release tablets, oral solution, and oral concentrate solution; morphine sulfate extended release tablets and capsules; oxycodone extended release tablets; and oxymorphone extended release tablets.
+Unlike other non-opioid analgesics, full opioid agonists generally have no ceiling for their analgesic effectiveness, except that imposed by adverse events.
+Even though no true ceiling dose exists, dosing intervals are important with these agents; mainly due to their associated adverse events and risks.
+21